 This is a list that I’d written a while ago to help a friend who had just been offered representation by a literary agent.

 When you’re offered representation by a literary agent, you should have the opportunity to talk to them about potentially working together.
 This is an exciting and nerve-wracking phone call for a writer (and sometimes for an agent if we want to work with you really, really badly!), but it’s important that you really take the time, ask the right questions, get full answers, and give yourself as much information as possible.
 This is particularly important if you have received offers from multiple literary agents.

-The following are 10 questions that I would ask if I were signing with an agent.
+The following are 10 questions to ask a literary agent.
 They’re questions I answer about myself when speaking to writers all the time.
 If you get an agent who is unwilling to answer questions or seems to balk at these basic ones, that would be a red flag for me, personally.
 Communication problems and transparency are big issues in a writer-agent relationship, and if there are issues from the word “go,” the situation is unlikely to get better.

 So do your due diligence.
 Here’s the list I would use to get to know your prospective literary agent: